-Are work from home sales teams productive?
-Are there any ground rules managers should follow to ensure their remote workers stay productive and happy?
+Are work-from-home sales teams productive?
+What ground rules should managers follow to ensure happy and productive remote workers?

 Can sales representatives be productive while working remotely?

 “There is no question of remote workers being unproductive,” says Remya Lakshmanan, a senior program advisor at a successful Edtech startup.
 Over the past four years, Remya has managed profitable inside sales while working remotely, from home, both in the US and in India.
-She tells us that many employees at her company are given the option of working from home, though they may check in to the office as and when they want to.
+She tells us that many employees at her company get the option of working from home, though they may check in to the office as and when they want to.
 “We’ve converted equally or far more than those who work from the office.”

 “There is a lot of time saved.
 Even from the company point of view.
 One to one and half hours to commute, settling down, taking tea breaks and lunch breaks are something that you wouldn’t have to do.
 You’re in a much healthier state of mind when you are working from home, in your comfort zone.”

 Studies reiterate this.
 A Stanford research study found that there was a 13% increase in productivity when call center employees were allowed to work from home.

 What are the challenges of managing a remote sales team?

 5 ground rules for maximising your work-from-home sales team’s productivity